-The study period for CVE starts once COVID-19 vaccine is available for each target group and SARS-CoV-2 is circulating in the participating country.
+The study period for CVE starts with the availability of COVID-19 vaccine(s) and a SARS-CoV-2 variant of concern circulating in the participating country.
 In order to determine SARS-Cov-2 variant dominance, ECDC surveillance data on variants of concern can be used.

-The study period for IVE begins when the seasonal influenza vaccine for the corresponding season becomes available and the influenza season begins in the country/region and it finishes at the end of the influenza period.
+In the context of vaccination campaign performed in autumn 2023 to which this protocol refers, and with possible spring campaigns for selected groups, the study period for CVE can be more adapted to the IVE methods, with the study period starting at the initiation of the relevant COVID-19 vaccination campaign within a country/region.
+As COVID-19 and vaccination campaigns evolve, the study period can be adjusted accordingly.
+The study period for IVE begins when the seasonal influenza vaccine for the corresponding season becomes available and the influenza season begins in the country/region.
+The study period finishes at the end of the influenza period which could be defined as the last week in which there was a hospitalised SARI patient positive for influenza, or week 20, depending on which is earliest.
 Cases and controls are included from the week of onset of the season's first influenza-positive case in each country-specific study.
-Each country/study site should clearly describe the criteria used to define the beginning and the end of the influenza circulating period.

-Participating hospitals carry out the study throughout the year.
+Participating hospitals carry out the CVE study throughout the year.

 - > Each study site/country to define the beginning of the CVE study period (day/month/year). - Each study site/country to define the beginning and end of the IVE study period (day/month/year) and criteria for defining the IVE study period in their country. - Each study site/country to specify the start date of their COVID-19 and influenza vaccination campaign, by target group and for the general population, for primary course vaccination.
-For COVID-19, each site/country should additionally specify dates for each booster dose, by target group and for the general population.
+For COVID-19, each site/country should additionally specify dates for each booster dose, by target group (if applicable) and for the general population.